 If you want to extend your programme or study for a new course in the UK you can apply for an extension of your visa.

 Once UKVI has received your visa application, you will be invited to attend an appointment to give your biometric details before your visa can be approved and issued.
 There is also a healthcare surcharge to be paid on application.

 UKVI aims to process all visa applications submitted in the UK within eight weeks.
 You should not make plans to travel outside the Common Travel Area (United Kingdom, Ireland, the Channel Islands and the Isle of Man) during this time.

 What if my application for a visa is unsuccessful?

 If you are refused a visa, you should contact firstname.lastname@example.org immediately, with full details of the reasons for refusal and a copy of the letter from the Entry Clearance Officer.

 In most cases (unless UKVI has made a mistake) you will need to make another application with a new CAS (and pay the fee and healthcare surcharge again).
 Please make sure that you have addressed the problems which led to your first application being refused.
 Trinity Laban reserves the right to not issue a further CAS unless we are satisfied that the problem has been addressed and that a subsequent application is likely to be successful.

-You can find more information in the opens in a new windowUKVI’s policy guidance for Tier 4 applications on the UKVI website.
-As the policy guidance can be complicated to understand, you may find the UK Council for International Student Affairs opens in a new window(UKCISA) website a helpful source of information.
+You can find more information in the UKVI policy guidance for Tier 4 applications on the UKVI website.
+As the policy guidance can be complicated to understand, you may find the UK Council for International Student Affairs (UKCISA) website a helpful source of information.